Busolwe Public Library: History

-The Busolwe Public Library (BPL) was founded by the Lunyole Language Association (LLA) in 1996.
+The Busolwe Public Library (BPL) was established by the Lunyole Language Association (LLA) in 1996.
 BPL is the only community library serving Butaleja District in Eastern Region, Uganda which consists of over 200,000 people.
 Throughout its history, the library has had the opportunity to work with a number of organizations based outside of Uganda, such as Peace Corps and Go Global University of British Columbia.
 International partnership characterizes the continued growth and success of the library.

 Library vision

 As books are rarely found in average households in Busolwe, BPL aims to improve the overall reading culture in the locality.
 It also seeks to serve as an extension for learning beyond the classroom by offering school textbooks to students who do not have access to them at school and at home.

-With a relatively large collection of books in the vernacular language Lunyole, BPL hopes to contribute to the preservation of the language, which is one of the many endangered Niger–Congo languages in sub-Saharan Africa.
+With a collection of books in the vernacular language Lunyole, BPL aims to contribute to the preservation of the language, which is one of the many endangered Niger–Congo languages in sub-Saharan Africa.